notthecone/WDS-Project/README.md

 ## How to Run

 1. Open `final.Rproj` in RStudio.
-2. Open `analysis/analysis.Rmd` and knit to generate results.
+2. Open `analysis.Rmd` and knit to generate results.
 3. Keep the raw dataset `data/WDS Project.xlsx` in the `data/` folder.

 ---